 - Your embryo transfer will take place in a sterile environment, usually in a designated transfer room at your fertility clinic.

-- Your doctor, nurse, embryologist, and partner will typically all be with you during the transfer.
+- Your doctor, nurse, embryologist, and partner will typically be with you during the transfer.

 - Anesthesia is not usually necessary, but a muscle relaxer can be used to relax the muscles of your uterus.

-- Your doctor and embryologist will confirm your name and date of birth to confirm it matches the information linked to your embryo.
+- Your doctor and embryologist will confirm your name and date of birth to ensure they match the information linked to your embryo.

 - With the assistance of the embryologist, the embryo will be loaded into the transfer catheter.